 During the setup of the system, a new visual model should appear in the document to show the sampling box and atom types (green for active ARAP atoms).

 Let’s now define the sampling box for the active ARAP atoms.
 Expand the Set the sampling box for the active ARAP atoms box.

 The sampling box defines the sampling region for the chosen active ARAP atoms.
 The size and position of the box biases their motion and therefore the resulting pathways.
 The App starts with a sampling box size which encloses all protein atoms.
-Let’s set the sampling box to be a cube of 200 angstrom along each dimension (see picture below).
+Let’s set the sampling box to be a cube of 200 angstroms along each dimension (see picture below).